Judith A. Dwyer, Ph.D.

 Mrs. Coccia holds a Master of Arts in Educational Leadership from Immaculata University and has an extensive background in departmental supervision and school-community relations, having served as Principal at both Saint Denis School in Havertown and Holy Trinity Catholic School in Bridgeport.
 Additionally, Mrs. Coccia is certified in PA Instructional II in Early Childhood Education, PA Instructional II in Elementary Education, and PA K-12 Principal Certification.

 Kim Eife, M.S.

-Mrs. Kim Eife has been a faculty member at Notre Dame since 2001, serving as the departmental Chair for the past four years.
-During her 13-year tenure at Notre Dame, she has taught every discipline of science in the middle school, 9th grade biology and AP environmental science.
-Recently, Mrs. Eife has been a leader in the school’s STEM initiative, working closely with academic affairs studying and analyzing curricula and state-of-the-art STEM facilities at peer and higher educational institutions.
-She holds a Master of Science in Science from Drexel University, is certified in the biology and chemistry disciplines, and has completed additional graduate-level courses in her concentration.
-Additionally, she is an adjunct professor in the STEM division at Delaware County Community College.
+Mrs. Kim Eife has served the Notre Dame community for more than fifteen years.
+During her tenure, she has taught every discipline of science in the middle school and high school, including Biology and AP Environmental Science.
+She served as Science Department Chair for four years and Academic Dean for four years.
+Mrs. Eife has been a leader in the school's STEM initiative, working closely with the administrative team and department chairs in analyzing curricula and state-of-the-art STEM facilities at peer and higher educational institutions.
+She holds a Master of Science degree from Drexel University, is certified in Biology and Chemistry and has completed a post graduate certification program in Advanced Teaching and Curriculum at Drexel University.

 Lisa Hoban, M.A.Ed.